 An employee may use no more than the actual number of days that employee has accrued.
 The sick leave benefit is to prevent loss of income for the employee in time of personal illness, or in certain cases, for medical tests that require advance preparation or anesthesia.
 Sick leave may be granted for medical tests/scheduled procedures at the discretion of the supervisor and Human Resources.
 It is anticipated that most employees will have only infrequent need of this benefit.
-Sick leave is not intended for care of sick family/relatives.

-Sick leave may not be taken during the first 90 days of employment.
 Abuse of the sick leave benefit will be considered a serious offense and may result in disciplinary action, up to and including termination.
 The University reserves the right to require a physician's statement and/or limit availability of sick time, if excessive.